Skip to content

 Master MahendranMahendiranMaster Mahendiranமகேந்திரன் மாஸ்டர் மகேந்திரன்

 Mahendran is an Indian actor, best known for Tamil cinema.
 Mahendran began their career in 1995 and has been a prominent figure in the industry for over 31 years.
-With 30 credits to their name and an average audience rating of 6.3, Mahendran remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Mahendran remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Mahendran's career remains one of the longest and most celebrated in Tamil cinema.

 Born